junxit/us-congress-bills-110/metadata.md

 - Sen. Brown, Sherrod [D-OH] (B000944)
 - Sen. McCaskill, Claire [D-MO] (M001170)

+## Committees (1)

+- House — Oversight and Accountability Committee

 ## Actions

 - 2007-12-14 — Introduced in Senate
 - 2007-12-14 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S15701-15704; text as passed Senate: CR S15701-15703)
 - 2007-12-14 — Message on Senate action sent to the House.
 - 2007-12-14 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S15701-15704; text as passed Senate: CR S15701-15703)
+- 2007-12-17 — Received in the House.
+- 2007-12-17 — Referred to the House Committee on Oversight and Government Reform.